 Many Harvard Law School graduates choose to work in lower-paying public service or private sector positions.
 Given a significant educational debt burden, such choices might not be feasible without loan repayment assistance.
 The HLS Low Income Protection Plan (LIPP) was the first law school program to address this problem and remains one of the most comprehensive programs of its kind.
 Through LIPP, Harvard Law School is committed to preserving freedom of job choice within the legal profession for its graduates.

-Graduates may enter LIPP at any time after graduation if their job, debt, and income qualify; however, LIPP assistance is not awarded retroactively nor is it available for past-due loans or loans without a payment due such as loans that are in their grace period, forbearance or deferment.
-We encourage all students to become familiar with the LIPP guidelines as they begin to explore their career options.
-The LIPP staff is available to counsel students and graduates about the program and other aspects of debt management.
+Graduates may enter LIPP at any time after graduation if their job, debt, and income qualify; however, LIPP assistance is not awarded retroactively nor is it available for past-due loans or loans without a payment due such as loans that are in their grace period, forbearance or eligible for deferment.
+We encourage all students to become familiar with the LIPP guidelines as they begin to explore their career options and we recommend utilizing the LIPP Benefits Calculator to help understand how LIPP could work in more specific scenarios.
+Additionally, the LIPP staff is available to counsel students and graduates about the program and other aspects of debt management.